Please send me information about this trip

 - We bring an extra horse in case of injured or sick hiker, not for recreational riding

-- Private hikes can be organized from April through October.
-Only during the dry season
+- Private hikes can be organized from April through November, during the dry season

 - All our hikes include superior comfort upgrades - therma-rest mattresses, 2 porters per hiker, well-trained trail chef, high-quality meals, English-speaking guides